dpfried/action-segmentation/README.md

 ## Experiments

-Here are the commands to replicate key results in our paper.
+Here are the commands to replicate key results from Table 2 in our [paper](https://arxiv.org/abs/2005.03684).
 Please contact Daniel Fried for others, or for any help or questions about the code.

 | Number | Name | Command |
 | ------ | ---- | ------- |